Solidity Mutation Testing

 }

-If our unit tests sets amount to be 3 and 8, the code will have 100% branch coverage with respect to this test.
+If our unit tests set the amount to be 3 and 8, the code will have a 100% branch coverage with respect to this test.
 However, the mutation tests will fail because the strict inequality was replaced with an inequality and the test still passed.
 This is because the tests do not accurately express the intended functionality.
 Specifically, the tests should enforce if the upper limit is 4 or 5.
 Testing values for amount like 3 or 8 do not fully define the smart contract specification for this function.

 Vertigo-rs

+RareSkills actively maintains a mutation testing tool for Solidity, vertigo-rs.
+This was forked from the vertigo repo which is no longer maintained.
+Support for the Foundry framework has been added.
+The tool works with Foundry, Hardhat, and Truffle.
 Instructions to run the tool are in the Readme.
-No modifications to the solidity codebase or tests are required.
-Simply clone the repository, install the dependencies, then run it in the solidity project you are testing.
+No modifications to the Solidity codebase or tests are required.
+Simply close the repository, install the dependencies, then run it in the Solidity project that you are are testing.

 Although vertigo-rs is the only tool that automatically runs the test suit, there are other noteable tools for generating mutations (but they don’t support automatically re-running the test suite and summarizing the results).